 Journal writing done this way (without adult interference) helps kids to become confident writers.

-And if your child asks how to spell something . . .
-DON’T TELL THEM.
-Ask them to say the word out loud and listen to the sounds in the word, then write down what sounds they hear.
+And if your child asks how to spell something, ask them to say the word out loud and listen to the sounds in the word, then write down what sounds they hear.
 This is called invented spelling.
 Read the latest research on invented spelling here.
-Don’t worry about kids learning spelling wrong.
-I promise this is the best way to start!
+Don’t worry about young writers spelling words wrong, especially in a journal.
+Sounding out the words and writing down those sounds is the best way to start!
+Read more about teaching children spelling.

 How Kids Can Start a Writing Journal